oliviawinson/MASTER/README.md

 # MASTER
-Code used to execute methods and generate results presented in the master thesis.This repository contains the code used for the analysis of the master's thesis.
-This study aimed to find MR imaging markers for the stratification of Parkinson's Disease (PD), and it's subtypes postural instability and gait disorder (PIGD) and tremor dominant motor phenotype (TD).
-This was done by analyzing normalized voxel intensities of the regions substantia nigra pars compacta (SNpc), locus coeruleus (LC) and putamen, using statistical tests and Generalized Linear Models (GLMs).
+Code used to execute methods and generate results presented in the master thesis.
+- This study aimed to find MR imaging markers for the stratification of Parkinson's Disease (PD), and it's subtypes postural instability and gait disorder (PIGD) and tremor dominant motor phenotype (TD).